sheldyso/sheldyso.github.io/index.md

 - string
 - chrono

+Initially, the game was developed inside of Main.cpp, whilst this helped to set out the initial structure, it cluttered the overall code and needed to be seperated into the appropriate files.
 I created a Game.cpp file that contained the game logic to reduce the size of Main.cpp.
 Additional Header files were also made:
 - Constants.h
 - Utility.h
 - GameObjects.h